- Service & Repair

 Standard safety features include:

-The Touareg Hybrid combines a supercharged 3.0-liter V-6 with an electric motor for a combined 380 hp and 425 pounds-feet of torque.
+The Touareg Hybrid combines a supercharged 3.0-liter V-6 gas engine with an electric motor for a combined 380 hp and 428 pounds-feet of torque.
 It can stay in electric mode for speeds up to 31 mph.
-Towing capacity is 7,700 pounds -- far exceeding what its competitors, the hybrid Lexus RX 450h or Mercedes-Benz ML450 Hybrid, can accommodate.
+Towing capacity is 7,716 pounds — far exceeding what the competing Lexus RX 450h hybrid can accommodate.

 Rather than the electrically variable transmissions many hybrids employ, the Touareg Hybrid has a specialized version of the Touareg's eight-speed automatic.
 The hybrid battery pack resides under the cargo floor, so it doesn't compromise luggage room.
 That space would ordinarily go toward a spare tire; in lieu of one, the Touareg Hybrid has run-flat tires with a small repair kit.
+LED taillights are new for 2013.
 Back to top